areayla-j/sparkify-etl-pipeline/README.md

 * The songplays table may have many `None` values for `song_id` and `artist_id` because only one match exists in the dataset.
 * `ON CONFLICT` clauses are used for upserts where appropriate.
 * Duration rounding is used for accurate joins between song and log data.
+* Due to file size, the data directory is not included in this repository.
+Please download the `data/` folder from the Udacity classroom or course resources and place it in the root directory of this project.

 ## Author